Owen-Tsai/Owen-Tsai/README.md

 ## Recent Status

 - :books: Reading *The Da Vinci Code* By **Dan Brown**.
-- :video_game: Playing *The Legend of Zelda: Breath of the Wild* and *World of Warcraft*.
+- :video_game: Playing *The Legend of Zelda: Breath of the Wild* and *Ace Attorney 3*.
 - :keyboard: Creating *Salmon UI*, a vue 3 UI component library.
 - :movie_camera: Watching *Firefly*.